den-materials/git-and-github/readme.md

 ## Questions

-Use the internet and what you've learned today to answer the following questions with a partner:
+Use what you've learned today to answer the following questions with a partner:

 * How do I send changes to the staging area?
 * How do I check what is going to be committed?
 * How do I send the commits to Github?
-* How do I go back to the previous commit?
+* How do I go back to a previous commit?
-* How do I check the configuration on a specific machine?
-* How does github know that I am allowed to push to a specific repo?

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.